Patsy Walker: Critical reception

 Peter Eckhardt of CBR.com called Hellcat one of the "best cat-themed superheroes in comics," writing, "Patsy Walker wasn't made to be a superhero.
 Created in 1944, Walker starred in humorous teenage girl-oriented comics like Miss America and Girls' Life.
 Her eponymous title was published continuously from the '40s until the '60s and Walker's trajectory turned towards superherodom.
-As the Hellcat, Walker became a more feminist hero.
+As Hellcat, Walker became a more feminist hero.
 She divorced her abusive husband, took (temporary) control of the stories that had been published using her name, and joined a superhero non-team, the Defenders, to battle unnatural evils.
 A humorous character with a compelling story, Hellcat remains one of Marvel's most fun felines."